raspberrychris/paddleboardmaster/content/post/drift-inflatable-stand-up-paddle-board.md

 widgets = []

 +++
-Welcome to this review, today I will be taking a look at the Drift Inflatable Stand Up Paddle Board and walking you through the features, who it's for and seeing how it really performs on the water.
+Welcome to this review, today I will be taking a look at the [**Drift Inflatable Stand Up Paddle Board**](#) and walking you through the features: Who it's for and also seeing how it really performs on the water.

 Join us as I take an in depth look at this paddleboard to see how it compares against similar paddleboards in the market.

 We will take a look at the pros and cons of this board and provide an ultimate score for how we think this board performs overall.

+**Ready?
+Let's go!**

 ## Drift Inflatable Stand Up Paddle Board - Who is it for?

 Drift say that this paddleboard is suitable for experts and beginners alike.
-But can it really?
+But can it really be great for both beginners and experts?

+For me the answer to the above question is yes.
+The board is really a good mix of a lot of factors.
+It is good value, comes with a lot of high quality accessories and is designed in a way that makes it appealing to both beginners and more experienced users.

+### How much weight can the drift iSUP support?

 At a push in my opinion it can actually support two adults at a time as the board is very stable.
 (One sitting and one standing).

-The hard wearing durable design means that you can take your dog with you and it should withstand the scratching from your dog's nails.
+The hard wearing durable design means that you can take your dog with you and it should withstand the scratching from your dog's nails!
+(I thought that was pretty incredible).

-> In short if you prioritise comfort, sturdiness and stability then you will love this board!
+> So why get the Drift over other iSUPs out there?
+In short if you prioritise comfort, sturdiness and stability when paddle boarding then you will love this board!

 ## Video of the Drift Inflatable Stand Up Paddle Board